 Another instance where contrasting flavors and textures meet to create a mouthwatering dish is the street food standard Khanom

 Two words, coconut milk.
 If you love Thai food, chances are you’ve already stocked up on your fair share of coconut milk.
 Well, you might need more when we tell you that this ingredient is essential to almost all Thai desserts.
 It can be found as a hot topping, which is mixed with brown sugar and then poured atop of fresh fruit and sticky rice or made into a jellied custard with rosewater and tart fruits.

 The next ingredient you’ll need is something Gluten Free eaters might already have on hand.
-While whole jasmine rice is popularly found in a wide array of Southeast Asian cooking, in Thai desserts it’s most commonly seen in the form of rice flour.
+While whole jasmine rice is popularly found in a wide array of Southeast Asian cooking such as rice pudding with cooked rice, in Thai desserts it’s most commonly seen in the form of rice flour.

 Used to form a dough for sticky rice flour balls, as seen in the traditional Boua Loy, rice flour is made to use in plenty of Thai delicacies.
 Another place you’ll find rice flour is in the form of a thick batter in fried desserts, like these Thai Fried Bananas, also known as Goreng Pisang.

 Get Your Exotic Fruit, On

 Fresh fruit makes it tasty.
 Exotic fresh fruit makes it Thai.
 A country known for its abundance of fresh ingredients, it’s no wonder you’ll find tons of fruit varieties in authentic Thai desserts.
 Almost all the standard sweets will show up with some form of exotic fruit, whether in gelatinous